Why going to school is important

 - develop important skills and knowledge to help them learn

-- develop social and emotional skills such as good communication, resilience and team work
+- develop social and emotional skills such as good communication, resilience and team-work

 - establish friendships with peers which help develop self-esteem and a sense of belonging.

-There is no safe number of days for missing school.
+There is no good number of days for missing school.
 Being away from school for 1 day a fortnight adds up to missing 4 whole weeks of school a year.
 Where possible, you should avoid your child missing school, for example, make appointments for your child outside of school hours and keep family holidays to outside term time.

 What to do if your child can’t go to school

-If your child is sick or absent you should let the school know as soon as possible and tell them why your child can’t come to school.
+Schools acknowledge and understand that parents and carers may be juggling various challenges to get their children to school every day.
+If your child must miss school for any reason, notify the school as soon as possible so you can work together to ensure your child is supported.
 Each school will have a preferred way to do this.
 It may be by phone, email or via an app.

+Schools need to know when and why a student is absent, so you must let the school know on the day of the absence and explain why your child can’t come to school.
 If you do not let the school know, they must contact you on the same day to make sure your child is safe.
+Please ensure your contact details are up to date so the school can follow up on absences as required.
 They may also call your emergency contacts.

 If your child misses a lot of school